• Skip to primary navigation

 Have you every tried to come up with something to take to a potluck or dinner that you can make ahead, is easy to warm up, and everyone will love?
 Twice baked mashed potatoes check off all the boxes.
 Everything you love about a loaded bake potato all in one dish.

-If you need a main dish potato casserole, try a hamburger potato casserole with a sour cream sauce, or is it a breakfast meeting, try a cheesy ham and potato casserole.
+If you need a main dish potato casserole, try a hamburger potato casserole with a sour cream sauce, or if it’s a brunch, try a cheesy ham and potato casserole.

 This recipe has all the flavor and texture of a loaded baked potato – butter, cream, green onions – but it’s baked in a casserole dish!
 With a crowd pleasing recipe like this one, you can serve it for family dinners, holiday dinners, or take it to your next potluck!
 The options are endless.